InOutLake/autodocs/configuration/ruleset.md

 Logic part unites the certain part of app logic.
 For example, managing users part would be united in one folder.

-There are several documentation files types.
-Each of them uses template corresponding to its name.
+There are several documentation templates.
-For example, "api" documentatioin uses "api" template.

 Documentation file types:
 - api
 - model
+- library